 In order for qualitative and quantitative evaluation with regard to the visual explanation, we used the longitudinal samples of 12 subjects in ADNI-1/-2, from which the ground-truth maps were created to indicate morphological changes in sMRI according to changes in clinical diagnosis.
-Details about the longitudinal samples and creating groundtruth maps are given in Supplementary S2.2.
+Details about the longitudinal samples and creating ground-truth maps are given in Supplementary S2.2, available online.
 It should be noted that none of these images shown there were used in any of our model training procedures.

-(AD→CN Counterfactual Maps) For visual explanation of a trained three-class diagnostic model, we applied our CMG and other comparative methods in the literature.
-Fig. 6 illustrates their respective results to explain why the input image was diagnosed into AD, instead of CN.
+$(AD \rightarrow CN Counterfactual Maps)$.
+For a visual explanation of a trained three-class diagnostic model, we applied our CMG and other comparative methods in the literature.
+Fig. 6 illustrates their respective results to explain why the input image was diagnosed as AD, instead of CN.
 Notably, our proposed CMG showed the best matching result to the ground-truth map by detecting and highlighting the ventricle enlargement and cortical atrophies.
-These visual explanations are consistent with the existing clinical neuroscience studies [63], [64], [65].
+These visual explanations are consistent with the existing clinical neuroscience studies [65], [66], [67].